barebox/barebox/Documentation/devel/filesystems.rst

 layer, which provides uniform access to all mounted file systems under the same root.

-As power-fail safe writing of file system couldn't be guaranteed, most file systems supported by barebox are read-only.
+As power-fail safe writing of file systems couldn't be guaranteed, most file systems supported by barebox are read-only.
 Safe writing is possible, however, via the :ref:`state_framework`.